-When listening to the chest with a stethoscope (auscultation), the doctor may hear a crackling sound called rales.
+When listening to the chest with a stethoscope, the doctor may hear crackling sounds called rales.

 These tests may help diagnose the disease:

 There is no cure.
 Stopping exposure to asbestos is essential.
-To ease symptoms, drainage, chest percussion, and vibration can help remove fluids from the lungs.
+To ease symptoms, drainage and chest percussion can help remove fluids from the lungs.

 You can ease the stress of this illness by joining a lung support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

-Outcome depends on the amount of asbestos you were exposed to and the length of the exposure period.
+Outcome depends on the amount of asbestos you were exposed to and how long you were exposed.

 When to Contact a Medical Professional